MDUYN/trading-bot-example/README.md

 ....
 All trades overview
 ```

-As you can see this trading strategy is profitable with a profit rate of 17% on its closed trades.
+As you can see this trading strategy is profitable with a growth rate of 17% on its closed trades.
 When creating a trading strategy its also very important to run the strategy on a time range that was considered to be a market downturn for you selected
 assets.
 This will help you determine if your trading strategy is robust enough to handle market downturns.